-Early in the year, to commemorate our 70th anniversary, the District's Public Information and Outreach campaign produced videos celebrating our history and commitment to protect residents.
-The annual Fight the Bite contest also focused on the 70th anniversary theme and utilized winning artwork to produce a television commercial that aired throughout the season.
-Our Laboratory worked diligently collecting dead birds and monitored mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with WNV.
-When the disease was found at levels that posed a threat, the District responded by conducting ground and aerial spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to public health.
-Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to service requests by the public.
-Our Catch Basin program continued monitoring and treating the thousands of basins that routinely produce mosquitoes in urban areas.
-Our successful Fisheries program reared and planted mosquitofish in various urban, rural and agricultural areas.
-Lastly, our Ecological Management department collaborated closely with various agencies to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.
+In 2017, prevention of West Nile virus and other diseases transmitted by mosquitoes as well as protecting public health continued to be the main goals for our District.
+We know WNV is well established in our two counties and this year many dead birds and mosquito samples tested positive for the disease throughout the area.
+Our District responded by implementing our successful IPM plan developed in coordination with the California Department of Public Health.
+To kick off the season, the District's public information and outreach campaign disseminated mosquito prevention messages to all residents and encouraged public participation in reporting dead birds, neglected pools and urged all residents to use an effective mosquito repellent as a protective measure.
+Our laboratory continued to collect dead birds and monitor mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with West Nile virus.
+When the disease was found at levels that posed a threat, the District responded by conducting ground spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to the public.
+Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to the various service requests by the public.
+Our "catch basin/storm drain" program continued monitoring and treating the many thousands of basins that routinely produce mosquitoes in urban areas.
+Our successful mosquitofish program offered a non-pesticide solution to mosquito problems in various urban, rural and agricultural areas.
+Lastly, our Ecological Management department collaborated closely with various entities to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.
+The addition of new technology such as the use the Unmanned Aerial Systems continued to be implemented.
+Staff participated in multiple drone trials ranging from aerial imagery to underwater larval detection in various sources.
+It is anticipated that this program will continue to significantly grow in the years to come.